 Therefore our lemma follows from (\ref{D1.4lem2.1}). \end{prf} The following proposition is an immediate consequence of Lemmas \ref{D1.4lem1}, \ref{D1.4lem2}, and the formula (\ref{D1.3}). \begin{pro} Fix two integers $a,\ b\in\Bbb Z$ and a function $\psi\in \Ss(\R^\times)$.
 Let $c=-a-b$.
 If $c\geq 0$ assume that

 Then

 where $\delta_0$ denotes the Dirac delta at $0$.\\ (Recall that $Q_{a,b}=0$ if $c<0$ and $Q_{a,b}$ is a polynomial of degree if $c$, if $c\geq 0$.) \end{pro} Let $\Ss(\R^+)$ be the space of the smooth complex valued functions whose all derivatives are rapidly decreasing at infinity and have limits at zero.
 Then $\Ss(\R^+)$ may be viewed as the subspace of the functions in $\Ss(\R^\times)$ which are zero on $\R^-$.
 Similarly we define $\Ss(\R^-)$.
-The following proposition is a direct consequence of Proposition \ref{D1not smooth}.
-We sketch an independent proof below. \begin{pro} There is a seminorm $p$ on the space $\Ss(\R^+)$ such that
+The following propositions are direct consequences of Proposition \ref{D1not smooth}.
+We sketch independent proofs below. \begin{pro} There is a seminorm $p$ on the space $\Ss(\R^+)$ such that

 and similarly for $\Ss(\R^-)$.